How To Fake A 21st Century Classroom

 Go all Kitchen Aid on your curriculum and blend it until it’s unrecognizable from what you taught 3 years ago.

 Create short YouTube videos, prime students with questions, and watch them all show up to class chomping at the bit to make magic happen.
-Ignore that many of the students who need the “flip” lack either the access or the thinking habits to make use of it all.
-Like a great margarita, if you blend good things happen.
+Ignore that many of the students who need the ‘flip’ lack either the access or the thinking habits to make use of it all.